Utkarshn10/Focusly/README.md

 - **Thank you** for considering to contribute
 - Feel free to submit feature requests, UI updates, bugs as issues.
 - Checkout [Contribution Guidelines](https://github.com/Utkarshn10/Focusly/blob/master/CONTRIBUTING.md) for more information.
 - Have a feature request?
-Feel free to create am issue for it.
+Feel free to create a issue for it.

 ## Prerequisites